Get to know our clergy

 When David and Vicki were teenagers, planning their lives, Vicki said to David ... you should be in Holy Orders.
 It took another 39 years for this to happen, with David being ordained a Cleric in the Liberal Catholic Church in May 2010, and finally as a priest, on August 11th, 2013, under the hands of the Right Reverends Graham Preston, Allan Bradley and James White at the LCC Parish of St Alban in Brisbane.

-Throughout his time in Orders, David has (not-so) quietly agitated for equality in the delivery of our Sacraments ... such that all seven of the gifts of the Holy Spirit are offered to any and every person, regardless of gender or lifestyle, as long as they approach same with due reverence and respect, and this led him to leave the Liberal Catholic Church in May 2020, and join the Liberal Catholic Church International, founding the Community of St Raphael the Healer with his wife and Deacon, Vicki and the two of them conduct the service of the Mass each Sunday at 9.30AM at their home in Brisbane.
+Throughout his time in Orders, David has (not-so) quietly agitated for equality in the delivery of our Sacraments ... such that all seven of the gifts of the Holy Spirit are offered to any and every person, regardless of gender or lifestyle, as long as they approach same with due reverence and respect, and this led him to leave the Liberal Catholic Church in May 2020, and join the Liberal Catholic Church International, founding the Community of St Raphael the Healer with his wife and priest, Vicki and the two of them conduct the service of the Mass each Sunday at 9.30AM at their home in Brisbane.

 Like all clergy in Liberal Catholicism, David works a full time job as well, and over his life, has been involved in photography, home improvement construction, publishing and advertising, where he has worked for the last fourteen years with an Australian publication.

-Priest Rev Mother Vicki Jones
+Priest Rev Vicki Jones

 St Raphael The Healer, Brisbane